- Get link

 π 3-Line Summary

-π§ Simple actions—like journaling or breathing—help calm your overthinking brain.
+- π§ Simple actions—like journaling or breathing—calm an overthinking brain.

 π Why Night Rituals Matter